UAlbanyArchives/arclight_integration_project/discovery_storage_spec.md

 All digital object identifiers must be NOIDs, and must be valid directory names in both Unix-based and Windows operating systems.
 Thus, they cannot contain characters such as `< > : " / \ | ? *` and are RECOMMENDED to be 36 characters or less.

-**NOID:** Stands for "Nice Opaque IDentifier" [NOID](https://metacpan.org/dist/Noid/view/noid) creates globally unique names for identification.
-Prior to SPE_DAO, Hyrax generated these identifiers which will be maintained during the migtation.
-Any new objects uploaded after the transition will be given NOIDs generated by our system using the same minter state.
+Prior to SPE_DAO, Hyrax generated NOID identifiers with [noid-rails](https://github.com/samvera/noid-rails) which will be maintained during the migtation.
+Any new objects uploaded after the transition will be given new NOIDs generated using the same minter state.

+As an additional measure against potential collisions, legacy Hyrax-generated NOID will continute to have 9 digits, where post-migration NOIDs will have 10 digits.

 ## 4. Overview of SPE_DAO

-The format folders will be named after the corresponding file extension suchas ".pptx" ".docx" ".pdf" etc. In the above structure several objects may exist within a single object (such as multiple different photos within a single pdf), all files will appear in the files that are most appropriate.
-The "original file" will be saved in the format folder that matches its type, and the Hyrax-generated PDF file will appear in the PDF folder.
+SPE_DAO root MUST only contain collection folders named for valid Collection identifiers.
+Each collection folder must have an associated resource record in ArchivesSpace.

+Each Collection folder may contain any number of Digital Object folders named using each object's NOID identifier.

-### 4.1 Digital object generic structure example
+### 4.2 Digital object generic structure example

 	└── SPE_DAO/ (root)
 		├── collection folder/